-Corteza 2020.12 has been released, as announced by the Crust Technology, the driving force behind the Corteza Project.
+Corteza 2020.12 has been released, as announced by Planet Crust, the driving force behind the Corteza Project.
 This release comes with many new features and improvements, and includes experimental support for record federation.
 As a result, this makes the Corteza platform the first open-source federated cloud solution for record sharing in the world.

 New features and improvement in Corteza 2020.12